-Betty Griffin Center Receives $100,000 Challenge Grant from the Delores Barr Weaver Fund
+Betty Griffin Center Meets Goal to Receive $100,000 Challenge Grant from the Delores Barr Weaver Fund

-By taking part in the Weaver Challenge Grant, you’ll be providing financial support for programs and services in an effort to end domestic and sexual violence and to save lives.
+By taking part in the Weaver Challenge Grant, you can know you have helped provide financial support for programs and services that are vital in our efforts to end domestic and sexual violence and to save lives.

-If you have questions about your gift to Betty Griffin Center, or for more details on the above mentioned gift options, please call the Development Office at (904) 808-8544, ext.
+If you have questions about your gift to Betty Griffin Center, please call the Development Office at (904) 808-8544, ext.
 208, or email to [email protected]

 About the Delores Barr Weaver Fund

-Delores Barr Weaver established this Fund at the Community Center of Northeast Florida in 2012 to provide grants to nonprofit organizations that do work she has supported over many years and to encourage others to do so as well.
+Delores Barr Weaver established this fund at The Community Center for Northeast Florida in 2012 to provide grants to nonprofit organizations that do work she has supported over many years and to encourage others to do so as well.
 Mrs. Weaver has an extraordinary legacy of philanthropy, and she has provided transformative support to dozens of nonprofit organizations that uplift, enlighten and advance our community.
 Her establishment of the Delores Barr Weaver Fund ($50 million) in 2012 was the largest gift in The Community Foundation’s history.